-We now approximate the number of required backup paths for the facility backup.
-We assume n routers and m bidirectional links in the network as well as a fully meshed LSP overlay, i.e., there are $n \cdot (n-1)$ protected LSPs.
+This very simple approach obviously leads to a large number of backup paths that we are trying to assess now for one-to-one backup and facility backup.
+We assume n routers and m bidirectional links in the network as well as a fully meshed LSP overlay, i.e., there are $n\cdot (n-1)$ protected LSPs.
+The length of a specific primary path p is given by len(p) in terms of links and the average number of links per primary path is denoted by \overline{len} .
 The number of adjacent links of router r is given by its node degree deg(r).
-The average node degree in a network is $deg{avg} = \frac{2 \cdot m}{n}$.
-The network requires $2 \cdot m$ link bypasses to protect against the failures of m different links in each direction.
+The average node degree in a network is $deg{avg} = \frac{2 \cdot m}{n}$

+- a) Number of Required Detour LSPs: The one-to-one backup concept requires len(p) link detour LSPs to protect it against all link failures and len(p)-1 detour LSPs to protect it against all router failures of the primary path.
+Thus, $2 \cdot len(p)-1$ detour LSPs are required altogether for its protection.
+As a consequence, $n \cdot (n-1) \cdot (2 \cdot \overline{len}-1)$ detours are needed in the network. - b) Number of Required Bypass LSPs: The network requires $2 \cdot m$ link bypasses to protect against the failures of mdifferent links in each direction since these backup LSPs can protect multiple primary paths.
 In addition, router bypass LSPs are needed for the protection against the failure of each of the n routers.
-We consider a specific router r with d = deg(r) adjacent bidirectional links, from which traffic can be received and to which traffic can be forwarded by that router.
+We consider a specific router r with d = deg(r)adjacent bidirectional links, from which traffic can be received and to which traffic can be forwarded by that router.
 If all combinations are possible, $d \cdot (d-1)$ different backup paths are needed to protect possible LSPs carried over r.
-Thus, $n \cdot d \cdot (d-1)$ different router bypass LSPs are required for the protection against the failure of this router.
-As a consequence, a rough guess for the number of required backup path to protect against all single link and router failures is $2 \cdot m + n \cdot deg{avg} \cdot (deg{avg} - 1) = 2 \cdot m \cdot deg{avg}$.
+Thus, $d \cdot (d-1)$ different router bypass LSPs are required for the protection against the failure of this router.
+As a consequence, a rough guess for the number of required backup path is $2 \cdot m + n \cdot deg{avg} \cdot (deg{avg} - 1) = 2 \cdot m \cdot deg{avg}$.
+This expression proposes that considerably fewer bypasses than detours are required to protect the network against all single link and router failures. - 2) First Modification: Reducing the Number of Backup Paths: It is obvious that the number of required backup paths of the naive backup path configuration approach can be reduced if the backup paths for the protection of link failures are substituted by the backup paths for router failures if possible. - a) Backup Paths Reduction for Detour LSPs: A link failure can be protected by a $LinkDetour(PLR, r{tail})$ but it can also be protected by the $RouterDetour(PLR, r{tail})$.